travisfw/Harlan_T_Wood/pub/The_Trust_Exchange_is_Landing/index.md

 When I came back to the US in 2006 after studying for several years with a meditation school in Australia, I found myself the happy recipient of large-scale "downloads" of systems for global transformation through development of certain technologies -- notably creative collaboration, trust and ratings exchanges, and information visualization systems.

 I developed these ideas with my friends [Adam Apollo][] and [Jack Senechal][] over the course of several years, in numerous working sessions and impassioned conversations.
-The project that we saw as the capstone of this interlinked layer of "[Enlightened Structure][]" we called the [Trust Exchange][].
+The project that we saw as the capstone of this interlinked layer of "[enlightened structure][]" we called the [Trust Exchange][].
 An excerpt from our writings on the topic:

 > The Trust Exchange will amalgamate existing ratings from any source, feeding them into a free, open, globally distributed database.
 Instead of creating another proprietary "silo" containing your ratings and trust information, like so many existing online systems, the Trust Exchange is a simple and powerful open platform for humanity to exchange its trust information.